How to Recognize Early Signs of Hearing Loss: What You Need to Know

 1. Schedule a Hearing Test

 Prevent further damage by protecting your ears from loud noises.
 If you work in a noisy environment or attend loud events, wear earplugs or noise-canceling earmuffs.
-Limit the volume on personal audio devices and take breaks from prolonged exposure to loud sounds.
+Follow the NIOSH 85 dB / 8-hour exposure limit.

 4. Monitor Your Hearing Over Time

-Regular hearing tests are important for tracking any changes in your hearing ability.
+Regular hearing tests are important for tracking any changes.
 The sooner you catch any decline, the more options you have for managing it effectively.